Sarah Oakley

-Captain Sarah Ellen Oakley (born February 1973) is a British Royal Navy officer, currently serving as commanding officer of the Britannia Royal Naval College, Dartmouth.
+Commodore Sarah Ellen Oakley (born February 1973) is a British Royal Navy officer, who, until December of 2023, served as the commanding officer of Britannia Royal Naval College, Dartmouth.

 In the Iraq War, Oakley worked in oil platform protection.
 Her first command was HMS Mersey, on fisheries protection duties, her second HMS Clyde, based in the Falkland Islands.
 She headed the Fishery Protection Squadron from 2017 to 2019.